GiveMe30Dollars/lox-interpreter-bytecode/docs/internal/00I_Overview.md

 Intermediate structures are used to pass information between the main parts, and are typically fully transparent in their structure.

-## The Scanner (aka: Lexer)
+## Scanning

-The Scanner takes in a C-string `\0`-terminated input and scans them for tokens.
+Scanning takes in a C-string `\0`-terminated input and scans them for tokens.
 It is single-pass and acts as an iterator through the source string.

 ```
 // scanner.h